Kashmir car bomb kills 44; India demands Pakistan act against militants

 SRINAGAR, India (Reuters) - A suicide bomber rammed a car into a bus carrying Indian paramilitary police in Kashmir on Thursday, killing 44 of them in the deadliest attack in decades on security forces in the disputed region, raising tensions with arch foe Pakistan.

 The Pakistan-based Islamist militant group Jaish-e-Mohammad (JeM) claimed responsibility for the attack.
-The Indian government demanded that Islamabad take action against militant groups operating from its soil.
+The Indian government accused Pakistan of letting militant groups operate from its soil and called on it to take action.

+Islamabad said it rejected the suggestion it was linked to the attack.

 Kashmir is a Muslim-majority region at the heart of decades of hostility between India and Pakistan.
 The neighbours both rule parts of the region while claiming the entire territory as theirs.